Is Blogging Dead When Compared to YouTube, Tiktok and More?

-Blogging is dead.
-Pack it up everyone, shut down WordPress.
-Stop giving sending me checks Amazon Associates and Google AdSense.
+Pack it up everyone, shut down WordPress and stop sending out checks Amazon Associates and Google AdSense.
 Didn’t you hear?
 Blogging is dead.

 This sort of headline and topic has been in circulation since early 2010.
 Each year, people talk about how blogging is dead and you should move on to other forms of marketing.

-Dooce.com is one of the original mommy bloggers and one of the first bloggers to become a bit famous, making hundreds of thousands of dollars a month and getting multiple book deals.
+Dooce.com is one of the original mommy bloggers and one of the first bloggers to become famous, making hundreds of thousands of dollars a month and landing multiple book deals.

 Out dated blogging advice like: